Hemp: Uses

 Hemp is used to make a wide range of commercial and industrial products.
 Hemp seeds are consumed directly as food and are also pressed into oil used for cooking, nutritional supplements, cosmetics, and as a drying oil in paints and varnishes.
-Hempseed meal, a by-product of oil extraction, is increasingly evaluated for use in animal feed, including poultry, swine, cattle, fish, and companion animals, due to its favorable protein and fatty acid profile.
+Hemp seed meal, a by-product of oil extraction, is increasingly evaluated for use in animal feed, including poultry, swine, cattle, fish, and companion animals, due to its favorable protein and fatty acid profile.

 The bast fibers are applied in textiles and blended fabrics, furnishings, and specialty papers.
 They are also processed into composites for construction materials such as hempcrete, fiber-reinforced insulation panels, and biocomposites for furniture and automotive parts.
 Hemp fiber is additionally used in specialty products such as musical instruments, including guitars and amplifiers, and in pulp for paper and biodegradable packaging.

 The inner woody core (hurds or shives) is employed in animal bedding, garden mulch, litter, and as a component in lightweight building blocks and particle boards.
 Hemp oil and extracts are also used for non-intoxicating cannabinoid products, such as cannabidiol (CBD), in dietary supplements, cosmetics, and wellness formulations.